-AP source: Jaguars hire Marrone, Coughlin, extend Caldwell
+Jaguars hire Marrone, bring back Coughlin, extend Caldwell

 The Jaguars (3-13) also gave general manager Dave Caldwell a two-year contract extension, the person said.
+So Marrone, Coughlin and Caldwell are now signed through 2019, giving the new regime a three-year window to, at the very least, make Jacksonville relevant in the AFC South.

+''I think Doug has earned the respect of the offensive players, and I'm excited for him to get this opportunity and the direction of this team,'' quarterback Blake Bortles told AP in a text message.

-Coughlin, who was Jacksonville's first coach and won two Super Bowls in 12 seasons with the New York Giants, will serve as executive vice president of football operations.
+Coughlin, Jacksonville's first coach and a winner of two Super Bowls in 12 seasons with the New York Giants, will serve as executive vice president of football operations.
+It's unclear how much say Coughlin will have in the NFL draft and in free agency.
+Caldwell has been the primary decision maker in all personnel moves the last four years.

+''I can see what they're doing,'' veteran tight end Marcedes Lewis told AP. ''These are good moves for a young team, a team that needs to be held to a certain standard.
+Marrone's a good man.
+He's good for the culture.

+''It's not like we're bringing in a brand new coach and he's going to wipe the face of the earth of everything we've built.''

+Khan, who hired Jed Hughes of Korn Ferry International to help with the search, also interviewed Atlanta offensive coordinator Kyle Shanahan, Tampa Bay defensive coordinator Mike Smith, New England offensive coordinator Josh McDaniels and Arizona offensive coordinator Harold Goodwin for the head coaching job.

-Marrone, who also interviewed with Los Angeles and San Francisco, served as Jacksonville's interim coach for the final two games.
+He ended up keeping Marrone, who served as Jacksonville's interim coach for the final two games.
 The Jaguars won one and blew a late lead in the season finale at Indianapolis.
 Players seemed to rally around him, but after the loss to the Colts, rookie cornerback Jalen Ramsey said a ''complete flip will serve us good.''

-Marrone and Coughlin surely will bring a different vibe, a much more old-school approach.
+Marrone and Coughlin could provide that.
+They surely will bring a different vibe, a much more disciplined approach.

-Marrone likely will keep offensive coordinator Nate Hackett, providing some stability for inconsistent quarterback Blake Bortles.
-The former first-round draft pick has had three play-callers in three seasons.
+Marrone likely will keep offensive coordinator Nate Hackett, providing some stability for the inconsistent Bortles.
+The 2014 first-round draft pick has had three play callers in three seasons.

-The Jaguars (3-13) also interviewed Atlanta offensive coordinator Kyle Shanahan, Tampa Bay defensive coordinator Mike Smith, New England offensive coordinator Josh McDaniels and Arizona offensive coordinator Harold Goodwin for the job.

 Players said Caldwell told them the next coach would bring a winning mentality.
 Bradley came under fire for failing to evolve his always-positive message that placed little emphasis on winning games.